yofukashino/YofukashiNo/README.md

 - Replugged is what I currently like to work on.
 (Your average Discord Client But Better)

-- JS/TS is what I love to work with
+- JS, TS, GoLang, Rust, Python, Bash and some shit is what I love to work with

-- Ex Discord.Js Bot Dev
+- Perfectionist and retarded

 - Streams Sometimes > [yofukashino_@twitch](https://www.twitch.tv/yofukashino_)  (Pls Follow me)

-- Looking for a job and is broke, (Pls hire me... *[insert sobbing ]*)
+- Broke af, (Pls hire me... *[insert sobbing ]*)

-- pervet
+- pervet hehehe